About the G.E.T.

 Lincoln University currently uses the Collegiate Assessment of Academic Proficiency (CAAP) Critical Thinking Test as the General Education Test (GET).
 The CAAP test is a nationally normed, standardized examination designed to measure students' acquired abilities, academic skills and achievement in the general education area.
 The CAAP test is a 32-item multiple-choice examination that requires one hour for completion.
 To learn more about the CAAP Critical Thinking Test and view sample questions visitACT's website.

 Students will be notified by mail of their requirement to take the GET in the appropriate semester.
 It is important that a current local mailing address is on file.
-Please notify the Records Office (B4 Young Hall) of any change of address or you may go to WebAdvisorto change/add your local mailing address.
+Please notify the Office of the Registrar (B4 Young Hall) of any change of address or you may go to WebAdvisorto change/add your local mailing address.

 Students who receive a notification letter must register for the GET.
 Students may register by completing the registration form sent with the notification letter and returning it to B11 Young Hall or may register on-line by completing the On-Line Registration Form above.
 Registrations are accepted on a first-come, first-serve basis.
 Due to limited seating capacity, it may become necessary to close one or more of the testing sessions should they become full.

 Students are encouraged to take the GET seriously and to do their very best because their performance is a reflection on all Lincoln University students and upon the University as a whole.

 The General Education Test is an important component of the Student Outcomes Assessment Program.
 GET results will be utilized: